DPhi-Space/public-documentation/docs/3-em-api/03-faq.md

 For simple jobs, running a container directly or through a DPhi Pod is essentially the same.

-Using a DPhi Pod enables more complex setups if needed, like scheduling, telemetry, or resource isolation.
+Using a DPhi Pod enables more complex setups if needed, like scheduling, telemetry, interpod communication or resource isolation.

 The DPhi Pod name was chosen to highlight user-friendliness and the fact that it’s optimized for running jobs in a space-like execution environment.